NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Inspiring Marshal Stance.md

 **Prerequisites** Marshal Dedication; trained in Diplomacy
 * * *
 You become a brilliant example of dedication and poise in battle, encouraging your allies to follow suit.
 When you spend this action, attempt a Diplomacy check check.
-The DC is usually a standard-difficulty DC of your level, but the GM can assign a different DC based on the circumstances.
+The DC is usually an easy DC of your level, but the GM can assign a different DC based on the circumstances.
 The effect depends on the result of your check.

 [[Feat_Feature Effects/Stance_ Inspiring Marshal Stance|Stance: Inspiring Marshal Stance]]

 * * *

-**Critical Success** Your marshal's aura increases to a 20-foot emanation and grants you and allies a +1 status bonus to attack rolls and saves against mental effects.
+**Success** Your marshal's aura grants you and allies a +1 status bonus to attack rolls and saves against mental effects.

-**Success** As critical success, but your aura's size doesn't increase.

 **Failure** You fail to enter the stance.

 **Critical Failure** You fail to enter the stance and can't take this action again for 1 minute.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*